norlab-ulaval/libpointmatcher/doc/CompilationPython.md

 ## pybind11

-In order to be able to compile pypointmatcher, you must either install pybind11 on your system or add it as a git submodule in the libpointmatcher's `/contrib` directory.
+Pybind11 is a library used to create *Python* bindings of existing *C++* code and vice versa.
+So, in order to be able to compile pypointmatcher, you must either install pybind11 on your system or add it as a git submodule in the libpointmatcher's `/contrib` directory.
 You must then create a symbolic link to this git submodule in the *Python* directory.
 Go [here](#installing-pybind11) for the installation steps or [here](#adding-pybind11) for the git sudmodule steps.

 ### Installing pybind11 (recommended) <a name="installing-pybind11"></a>